sahat/hackathon-starter/README.md

 **Note:** Do not forget to update all the CSS and JS paths accordingly.

-Create a new file `escape-velocity.jade` and paste the Jade markup in `views` folder.
+Create a new file `escape-velocity.pug` and paste the Pug markup in `views` folder.
 Whenever you see the code `res.render('account/login')` - that means it will search for `views/account/login.jade` file.

 Let's see how it looks.
 Create a new controller **escapeVelocity** inside `controllers/home.js`: